Kista

 Kista ([ˈɕǐːsta]) is a district in the borough of Rinkeby-Kista, Stockholm, Sweden.
 It has a strategic position located in between Sweden's main airport, the Stockholm-Arlanda International Airport and central Stockholm, and alongside the main national highway E4 economic artery.

-Kista comprises residential and commercial areas, the latter in the highly technological telecommunication and information technology industry.
+Kista comprises residential and commercial areas, the latter in the highly technological telecommunications and information technology industry.
 There are large research efforts in this entire area, which therefore is dubbed Kista Science City.
 It is the research park of KTH Royal Institute of Technology.